 We’re sure you’ve lamented about the annoyance of mosquitoes in the past.
 If you hate these little annoyances, then you should by all accounts adore these beauties.

 - Mosquitos are their favorite food.
 And since mosquitoes are typically found near stagnant water, this is where you’ll find them most commonly.

 - Gnats, aphids, midges, grasshoppers, flies, you name it, and the dragonfly will at least attempt to eat it.
 This is especially helpful since many insects they like to munch on like munching on your vegetables.

 Their sharp eyes can spot even the tiniest insects crawling about in the leaves of your garden.
 Like a wraith in the night, they’ll swoop down and chomp it before it ever had a chance to react.

-If you have a heavy enough population of dragonflies, then we can almost guarantee you’ll see a dramatic decrease in harmful insects and bugs in your garden for a week or so.
+If you have a heavy enough population, then we can almost guarantee you’ll see a dramatic decrease in harmful insects and bugs in your garden for a week or so.

-It will attract darners by the droves, seeking a safe place to lay their eggs.
+It will bring them in by the droves, seeking a safe place to lay their eggs.
 And we know it goes against all instincts you might have, but resist the urge to keep the pond sparkling clean and spotless.

-Remember, dragonflies will commonly be found in swampy areas with lots of foliage.
+Remember, they will commonly be found in swampy areas with lots of foliage.
 This creates the best leaf cover to hide their eggs in.